-As of March 31, 2019, we had total indebtedness of approximately \$1.8 billion and \$499.0 million of availability under our revolving credit facility (the "Revolving Credit Facility") and \$400.0 million of availability under the Delayed Draw Facility (as defined below).
+As of March 31, 2021, we had total indebtedness of approximately \$2.4 billion and \$499.1 million of availability under our revolving credit facility (the "Revolving Credit Facility").
 We are able to, and may, incur additional indebtedness in the future, subject to the limitations contained in the agreements governing our indebtedness.
 Our substantial indebtedness could have important consequences to holders of our common stock, including:

-- making it more difficult for us to satisfy our obligations with respect to our Secured Credit Facility, consisting of a \$1,038 million term loan facility ("Term Loan A"), a \$391 million term loan facility ("Term Loan B" and, together with Term Loan A, the "Term Loans"), a \$500 million Revolving Credit Facility, with a sublimit for letters of credit of \$100 million, and a \$400.0 million delayed draw facility (the "Delayed Draw Facility"), which was fully drawn-down on April 23, 2019, our \$350 million in aggregate principal amount of 5.125% Senior Notes due 2025 (the "Senior Notes") and our other debt; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements; - requiring a substantial portion of our cash flows to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to general adverse economic and industry conditions

-- exposing us to the risk of increased interest rates as certain of our borrowings, including under the Secured Credit Facility, are at variable rates of interest: - limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - placing us at a disadvantage compared to other, less leveraged competitors or competitors with comparable debt and more favorable terms and thereby affecting our ability to compete; and - increasing our cost of borrowing.
+- making it more difficult for us to satisfy our obligations with respect to our Secured Credit Facility, consisting of a \$1,290 million term loan facility ("Term Loan A"), a \$384 million term loan facility ("Term Loan B" and, together with Term Loan A, the "Term Loans"), a \$500 million Revolving Credit Facility, with a sublimit for letters of credit of \$100 million, our \$700 million in aggregate principal amount of 3.875% Senior Notes due 2025 (the "Senior Notes") and our other debt; - · limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements; - requiring a substantial portion of our cash flows to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes; - increasing our vulnerability to general adverse economic and industry conditions; - exposing us to the risk of increased interest rates as certain of our borrowings, including under the Secured Credit Facility, are at variable rates of interest; - · limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - placing us at a disadvantage compared to other, less leveraged competitors or competitors with comparable debt and more favorable terms and thereby affecting our ability to compete; and - increasing our cost of borrowing.

 Although the Secured Credit Facility and the indenture governing the Senior Notes contain restrictions on the incurrence of additional indebtedness, these restrictions are subject to a number of qualifications and exceptions, and the additional indebtedness incurred in compliance with these restrictions could be substantial.
 These restrictions also will not prevent us from incurring obligations that do not constitute indebtedness.
-In addition, the Revolving Credit Facility provides for commitments of \$500 million, which as of March 31, 2019, had availability of \$499.0 million.
-Additionally, the used portion as it pertains to open standby letters of credit and bank guarantees totaled \$1.0 million.
-Furthermore, subject to specified conditions, without the consent of the then-existing lenders (but subject to the receipt of commitments), the indebtedness under the Secured Credit Facility may be increased by up to (x) \$400 million plus (y) an additional amount if, after giving pro forma effect to the incurrence of such additional amount and after giving effect to any acquisition consummated concurrently therewith and all other appropriate pro forma adjustment events, the consolidated net senior secured leverage ratio is equal to or less than 3.50:1.00.
+In addition, the Revolving Credit Facility provides for commitments of \$500 million, which as of March 31, 2021, had availability of \$499.1 million.
+Additionally, the used portion as it pertains to open standby letters of credit and bank guarantees totaled \$0.9 million.
+Furthermore, subject to specified conditions, without the consent of the then-existing lenders (but subject to the receipt of commitments), the indebtedness under the Secured Credit Facility may be increased by up to (i) the greater of (x) \$627 million and (y) 100% of consolidated EBITDA of Booz Allen Hamilton, as of the end of the most recently ended four quarter period for which financial statements have been delivered pursuant to the Credit Agreement, plus (ii) the aggregate principal amount under which the pro forma consolidated net secured leverage ratio is equal to or less than 3.50:1.00.
 If new debt is added to our current debt levels, the related risks that we and the guarantors now face would increase and we may not be able to meet all our debt obligations, including the repayment of the Senior Notes.